 At seismic impacts the ERC functioning is determined by secondary seismic effects, while destruction of surface structures would impede the personnel access to the ERC from the main entrance.
 This problem was taken into account in the design and an emergency independent access to the ERC rooms is foreseen.

-Despite this, a measure is in process of implementation for building an off-site ERC (measure D-1-2 in Attachment 1).
+Despite this, off-site ERC has been build (measure D-1-2 in Attachment 1).